joshuaebowling/node-web-scraper/book.md

 20 And he said to him, “Teacher, all these I have kept from my youth.”
 20 ―Maestro —dijo el hombre—, todo eso lo he cumplido desde que era joven.
 21 And Jesus, looking at him, loved him, and said to him, “You lack one thing: go, sell all that you have and give to the poor, and you will have treasure in heaven; and come, follow me.”
-21 Jesús lo miró con amor y añadió:
+21 Jesús lo miró con amor y añadió: ―Una sola cosa te falta: anda, vende todo lo que tienes y dáselo a los pobres, y tendrás tesoro en el cielo.
+Luego ven y sígueme.
 22 Disheartened by the saying, he went away sorrowful, for he had great possessions.
 22 Al oír esto, el hombre se desanimó y se fue triste porque tenía muchas riquezas.
 23 And Jesus looked around and said to his disciples, “How difficult it will be for those who have wealth to enter the kingdom of God!”
-23 Jesús miró alrededor y les comentó a sus discípulos:
+23 Jesús miró alrededor y les comentó a sus discípulos: ―¡Qué difícil es para los ricos entrar en el reino de Dios!
 24 And the disciples were amazed at his words.
 But Jesus said to them again, “Children, how difficult it is[b] to enter the kingdom of God!
-24 Los discípulos se asombraron de sus palabras.
+24 Los discípulos se asombraron de sus palabras. ―Hijos, ¡qué difícil es entrar[f] en el reino de Dios! —repitió Jesús—.
 25 It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”
 25 Le resulta más fácil a un camello pasar por el ojo de una aguja que a un rico entrar en el reino de Dios.
 26 And they were exceedingly astonished, and said to him,[c] “Then who can be saved?”